 The 1973 TV production of Dracula has Jack Palance as a fierce-looking vampire, but prefers to play up the "tragic figure searching for his lost love" angle.

-Dracula with Frank Langella, continuing his transformation from monster to lover, a tragic figure (with poofy 70's hair and a partly-open poet's shirt) searching for his lost love.
+Dracula (1979) with Frank Langella, continuing his transformation from monster to lover, a tragic figure with poofy 70's hair and a partly-open poet's shirt.